AlexJReid/blog/content/posts/reframe-host-page.md

 This approach might be overkill as the values set in the host page are unlikely to change.
 Co-effects are commonly used to interface with local storage, service calls, getting the current time and so on.

 re-frame and the entire developer experience when working with ClojureScript is a refreshing change.
 I've an incredibly low tolerance for slow feedback loops, so seeing changes take effect immediately after saving made a huge difference.
 Taking it a step further and connecting `emacs` to the running application and dispatching events through the REPL is an unmatched experience.
+And I've not even talked about the [10x instrumentation](https://github.com/day8/re-frame-10x).

 I know I'm more than a few years late to the party but front end _can_ be fun!
 I never thought I'd say that.